-It is only by understanding what a client expects of you that you an exceed those expectations.
-The client's expectations should be identified in your first meeting with them.
-Use the client guestionnaire in Table 6.1.
+It is only by understanding what a client expects of you that you can exceed those expectations.
+The client's expectations should be identified in your first meeting with them and then checked on an ongoing basis.
+Use the client questionnaire in Table 6.1.

-6.4.3 Exceeding client expectations
+6.4.3 Exceeding Client Expectations